EtchedPixels/FUZIX/docs/Platforms.md

 - XLR8R

 Tested On 0.2:
 - Yes, emulation only.
-Some problems to resulve on actual hardware.
+Some problems to resolve on actual hardware.

 ## Retrobrew And RC2014 Systems